kjblakemore/book3/src/hackathons/business-location/index.md

 ##### 8. Does the location have no fast food within one mile?
 Contributed by  Karen
 Fast food locations would indicate a commercial environment and we are looking for a more residential setting.
 ##### 9. Does the location have urgent care pediatricians with greater than 4 stars rating within  3 miles?
 Contributed by Ming
-f a child needs urgent medical care while in school, having a pediatrician that could be reached quickly is important.
+If a child needs urgent medical care while in school, having a pediatrician that could be reached quickly is important.
 ##### 10. Does the location have at least one hipster wine bar within 5 miles?
 Contributed by  Brian
 Just in case the parent needs to relax a bit just before picking up the child.
 ##### 11. Does the location have no late night businesses within one fourth mile?
 Contributed by Karen